thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Home Page/kend-saleshub-orders-grid.md

         .ToolBar(toolbar => toolbar.Template("<a id='createOrderButton' class='k-button k-button-icontext k-grid-add' href='#'>Create order</a>"))

 Next we supply a template for the Toolbar of the grid.
 This template contains an &lt;a&gt; that is used to redirect the user to the page for creating an order.
-Redirect the user to the page for creating an Order is handled by some custom Javascript which can be found in **Scripts/home.js**.
+This is handled by some custom Javascript which can be found in **Scripts/home.js**.
-This Javascript will be described later on this article.
+This Javascript will be described later in this article.

         .Filterable()
         .Selectable(settings => settings.Mode(GridSelectionMode.Single))
         .Pageable(builder => builder.PageSizes(new[] { 20, 30 }))

 Here we tell the grid that columns can be filtered by the user.
-We also make it so that users can select an entire row and we setup some page sizes that the user can select from.
+We also make it so that users can select an entire row, and we set up some page sizes that the user can select from.

         .DataSource(dataSource => dataSource
             .Ajax()